 In 2015, I won the Cairngorms Young Nature Presenter Competition.
 This was a national competition in which young people from all over the country submitted videos of themselves talking about wildlife.
 I talked about badgers, a favourite of mine.
 The judges narrowed down all the entries to a group of ten, from which I was selected by public vote.
 This meant I won a 5 day trip to the Cairngorms National Park in Scotland, where I saw all sorts of exciting things, and met some great people, such as Iolo Williams and Miranda Krestovnikoff.
 You can read more about my Cairngorms experience on my blog.

-In that year I was asked to become a member of the RSPB Phoenix Forum, a role which I’m really enjoying, and has led me to several amazing opportunities, such as meet Sir John Randall and Michael Gove in 10 Downing Street to discuss environmental policy in January of 2018.
+In that year I was asked to become a member of the RSPB Phoenix Forum – a group of ten teenagers elected to represent the youth sector of the RSPB.
+It’s a role which I’m really enjoying, and has led me to several amazing opportunities, such as meet Sir John Randall and Michael Gove in 10 Downing Street to discuss environmental policy in January of 2018.

 In March 2017 I won the 15 and under category of the Mammal Photographer of the Year Competition with a photo of a bat, and got to meet Simon King to receive a signed copy of his latest book.
 Later that same year I gave a talk at the Badger Conference in Lancashire, and won a small prize in the British Wildlife Photographer Awards for my photo of a Ruby Tailed Wasp.